The Jungle Diaries: The Meaning of Life

 Just think of way way back, at the beginning of civilization, when tribes of people lived in the jungle… and the most important thing, the magic that ruled everything were those nights of rituals, those nights when they would gather up and paint their bodies and eat their holy, magic plants and dance around to the beat of the drums of the medicine man in a wonderful and necessary state of shared ecstasy and trance and hallucination and visions in clouds of smoke and fire and deep understanding of life and connection with eachothers minds and nature and the universe.
 SAME THING!
 They were junglists!”

 Yup, I’m going all in here.
-Just to clarify, I’m not dismissing this as the silly, feverish rants of my fun-loving 20-year-old self, although I can safely say that I was a bit more intense about my insights back then.
+Just to be completely clear, I’m not dismissing this as the silly, feverish rants of my fun-loving 20-year-old self, although I can safely say that I was a bit more intense about my insights back then.
 As you are at that age.

 But I wouldn’t have stayed so intensely connected with the subcultures surrounding high quality electronic music throughout my entire professional career and in my personal life as well if it wasn’t because I still believe that SUPER IMPORTANT STUFF happens on the dancefloors.
 Not every single dancefloor, obviously, but the right ones.
 Proper dancing is not just about having fun, it’s about meditating and reconnecting with the cosmos.

-For more reading on this subject, I highly recommend that you read what the Swedish trance duo Son Kite had to say on the subject when I interviewed them last year: “Dancing is a very important ritual”.
+For more reading on this subject, I highly recommend that you read what the Swedish trance duo Son Kite had to say on the subject when I interviewed them about their new release on Iboga Records in 2014: “Dancing is a very important ritual”.